CStoerck/COVID-Data-Exploration-Project/README.md

 - **Global Numbers** - A summary section displaying total cases, total deaths, and death percentage globally, offering a quick snapshot of the pandemic's overall impact.
 - **Total Deaths by Continent** - A bar chart visualizing the total number of COVID-19 deaths across different continents, highlighting the regions most affected.
 - **Percentage of Population Infected** - A world map showing the percentage of the population infected in each country, providing a geographic perspective on the virus's spread.
-- **Infection Rate Over Time** - A line chart tracking the global infection rate from 2020 to 2024, illustrating key trends and pandemic waves.
+- **Infection Rate Over Time** - A line chart tracking the global infection rate, illustrating key trends and pandemic waves.
-- **Total COVID-19 Cases Over Time** - A cumulative line chart displaying the total number of COVID-19 cases globally over the same period.
+- **Total COVID-19 Cases Over Time** - A cumulative line chart displaying the total number of COVID-19 cases globally.
 - **Total COVID-19 Deaths Over Time** - A cumulative line chart showing the total number of COVID-19 deaths, offering insight into the pandemic's mortality trends.

 ## Interactive Visualizations